CUBRID/cubrid-manual/en/admin/admin_utils.rst

     - Class name: Class name(table name), included the owner's name.
     - Index name: Index name
     - Count: The number of times an index's overflow pages were read by exceeding the threshold (vacuum_ovfp_check_threshold) during  index vacuum operation.
-    - Num of OVFP recent read: The most recent record of reading overflow pages above the threshold (vacuum_ovfp_check_threshold) for one record during index vacuum operation.
+    - Num of OVFP recent read: The latest time an index's overflow page was read by exceeded the threshold (vacuum_ovfp_check_threshold) during index vacuum operation.
     - Max num of OVFP read: A record of the point in time when the maximum number of overflow pages read for one record exceeding the threshold (vacuum_ovfp_check_threshold) occurred during index vacuum operation.

 .. option:: -S, --SA-mode